Cabbage Roll Soup is the perfect way to enjoy cabbage rolls without all of the work!

 Instructions

-- In a large pot, brown onion, garlic, pork and beef.
-Drain any fat.
+- In a large pot, brown the onion, garlic, pork, and beef over medium-high heat.
+Drain excess fat.

-- Stir in chopped cabbage and let cook until slightly softened (about 3 minutes).
+- Stir in the chopped cabbage and let cook until slightly softened, about 3 minutes.

 - Remove bay leaf and serve.